ignite/cli/docs/guide/interchange/05-mint-and-burn-voucher.md

 In this chapter you will learn more about vouchers and how the implementation mints voucher or locks native token from a blockchain.

 There is a lot to learn from this implementation.

-You will be working with the `bank` keeper and use several methods it offers.
+- You work with the `bank` keeper and use several methods it offers.
-You will learn how to interact with another module and use the module account to lock tokens.
+- You interact with another module and use the module account to lock tokens.

-This implementation can teach you how to use various interactions with module accounts or minting, locking or burning tokens.
+This implementation teaches you how to use various interactions with module accounts or minting, locking, or burning tokens.

 ## Create the SafeBurn Function to Burn Vouchers or Lock Tokens